 Death follows life.
 Always.
 A fact that unites all and everyone of us.
 As a young person I expect too die when I'm old, maybe when I'm sick, but definitely not now.
 So much still lies ahead of me.
 For the ones who are left behind, suicide always raises the question of life.
 Why did someone choose death over life?

 The suicide rate in Lithuania is nearly three times as high as the average rate in the European Union.
-It is even among the highest in the world.
 Looking at the bigger picture, suicides occur more frequently in bigger cities.
 Whereas in rural areas, less people lose hope in life since social ties are still stronger.
 In Lithuania, on the contrary, more people commit suicide on the countryside.
-Especially men between 40 and 50 years of age are at a high risk to commit suicide.
-Alcoholism, unemployment, no perspective – and many other cases with reasons that are hard to find and even a harder to understand.

 My story “How is Life?” is not just about photography.
+It is about the people and their stories.
 I worked together with the protagonists and asked them to write down their personal story.
 These statements are an essential part of this project.